 f.
 Civil Engineering Construction Works:

-Almost all type of civil engineering construction and related works can be done using the total station.
+Almost all types of civil engineering construction and related works can be done using the total station.

 The precautions that must be taken while using a total station can be listed as follows:

 a.
-The total station must be handled properly and held by both the hands.
+The total station must be handled properly and held by both hands.

 b.
 The tripod must be held on a stable surface as far as practicable.